jakebailey/prettier-style-ts-tree-shaking/README.md

 This gives an output which is smaller that the output currently used by prettier.

+Disclaimer: I have not thoroughly tested this; I may have over-removed things, but my goal was to show an potential way forward here if this approach continues to be used.
+Potentially, a future TS release may include ESM which hopefully would make this moot.

 Minified with esbuild for comparison:

 ```